RobInLabUJI/MindstormsColab/README.md

 ### Computer

-Download this repo, run the script `./script/run.bash` in the root folder, and enjoy!
+Run the script `./script/run.bash` in the root folder, and enjoy!